zabbix/zabbix/templates/media/express.ms/README.md

 This guide describes how to integrate Zabbix 5.4 installation with Express.ms messenger using the Zabbix webhook feature.
 This guide provides instructions on setting up a media type, a user and an action in Zabbix.<br>

 ## Setting up Express
 1\.
-Create a bot user for API or use an existing one. *URL* cannot be empty, pas any URL here.<br>
+Create a bot user for API or use an existing one. *URL* cannot be empty, pass any URL here.<br>

 2\.
 Open created bot and set *allowed_data* to *none*.<br>